Retirement Investing for Women

 Select a Brokerage Company

 There should be a very easy online set up process to get started.
 Fill out the forms, transfer money in and you are set.
-If you are struggling with the website, first make sure you still want the company. 😉 And if you do, give them a call.
+If you are struggling with the website, first make sure you still want the company. 😉 And if you do, give them a call, they can help you with the entire set-up process.

 Select Your First Investment